civican/legisinfo/42-1/bills/C-86/bill_text.md

     **deposit-type instrument** means a product that is issued in Canada by an institution, that is related to a deposit and that specifies a fixed investment period and either

-    a fixed rate of interest, or
+    a fixed rate of interest; or

     a variable rate of interest that is calculated on the basis of the institution's prime lending rate or bankers' acceptance rate. (**instrument de type dépôt**)